 We support reputable Mexican organizations that offer development programs to kids from poor families and indigenous communities.

-We celebrate the sixth anniversary of our founding!
+Central Mexico Youth Fund celebrates the 10th anniversary of our founding!

 "I arrived in Querétaro when I was 16 and now I’m 26, so I’ve been living in the El Puente house for 10 years.
 In my last year of high school I had to decide what to study afterwards and the aptitude tests they gave us in school and at the house pointed me to scientific careers in medicine and at the same time to manual skills because I was good at precision work."
 (Continue reading)

 Moni, a beneficiary of El Puente de Esperanza